ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch06_Dictionaries/Try it Yourself/00_my_answers.md

 ```
 Program:
-An organized collection of instructions, which when executed perform a specific task or function
+A collection of instructions, which perform a specific task

 Boolean:
-An expression used for creating statements that are either TRUE or FALSE
+An expression used for statements that are TRUE or FALSE

 Bug:
-A term used to denote an unexpected error or defect in hardware or software
+A term used to denote an error or defect in hardware or software

 Object:
-A combination of related variables, which can be selected and manipulated together.
+Combination of related variables, which can be used together.

 Code:
-A written set of instructions, written using the protocols of a particular language
+A set of instructions using the protocols of a given language
 ```

 </details>